manojijthadani/chirp/docs/architecture_design.md

 - **Factory Pattern**: Centralized service creation and lifecycle management through the ChirpFactory.
 - **External Dependancies**: The only external library that chirp depends upon are the standard libraries.
 - **Timer Support:** Services can be asynchronously interrupted on a regular basis, with timers.
+- **Watchdog Support**: Services can be monitored by a watchdog and the caller can be notified if a services is not responsive.

 ## System Architecture